corprew/visitor-service/README.md

 You can run this as a node app as per normal.  this is built using express so `npm install` followed by `npm start` will kick it off.

 The easiest way to run this service is with `docker-compose up --build`.
-This docker composer file has a built in reference to a redis file.
+This docker composer file has a built in reference to a redis image.
 Pay careful attention to the first few lines of the log to see if you have a kernel issue, this probably won't affect you in development mode on your server, but see https://github.com/docker-library/redis/issues/55 for more details.

 ## API: